 You can also replace dairy milk with plant-based milk like coconut milk, almond milk, soy milk, and condensed milk with vegan condensed milk.

-Vanilla Extract – Finally, enhance the flavor a bit more with a good quality vanilla extract.
+Vanilla Extract – Enhance the flavor with a good quality vanilla extract.

-You can make an adult version of this drink by adding spiced rum, plain rum, or bourbon to it.
+You can make an adult version of this drink by adding spiced rum, plain rum, tequila, or bourbon.
 Add approximately 1 oz alcohol to 3 oz horchata and serve it on the rocks.

 How To Make Strawberry Horchata